Top 5 Study Tips for the LSAT

 1. Begin by Taking a Full-Length Timed Practice Test

 While this can be really stressful and intimidating, it is critical to start your studying by taking a full-length TIMED practice test.
 Just take a deep breath and do it.
 It’s daunting, but the payoff is huge.
 Once you have scored your timed practice test, you will have your “baseline score.”
 This tells you where you are at right now.
-It will also tell you which of the 3 types of questions you did better or worse on, so you can target your studying and practice where you need it most.
+It will also tell you which section you did better or worse on, so you can target your studying and practice where you need it most.

 2. Make Time (Almost) Everyday to Study for Short Periods of Time